Yandex Cloud

 API

-To view operations with all Yandex Data Processing clusters, in the left-hand panel, select Operations.
-The list that opens also includes operations with the clusters that were deleted.
+To view operations with all Yandex Data Processing clusters, select Operations in the left-hand panel.
+The list that opens also includes operations with the clusters you deleted.

 You can get a list of operations for a specific resource.
 The steps below describe how you can do this for a Yandex Data Processing cluster.

-4. Go to the Operations panel for the selected cluster.
+4. Navigate to the Operations panel for the selected cluster.

-To get a list of operations for a Yandex Data Processing cluster, run this command:
+To get a list of Yandex Data Processing cluster operations, run this command:

 yc dataproc cluster list-operations <cluster_name_or_ID>